olivia-em/docblog/src/cyw/week5.md

 and had to go back and forth with AI, then edit the code myself for a while, then maybe go back again to repeat the cycle.
 Stylistically, I think I like the sketches that look like lights the most, and the 3D aspect is super fun as well.

 As for github, I already had a repository for this class, and I typically use github desktop to update the repo with different versions.
+I think I'll have to take some time to get used to using the command line instead.